tangentsoft/pidp8i/doc/os8-run.md

 A fatal error in an included script kills the whole execution of `os8-run`.

-Very few script language commands fail fatally.
-The design principle was to ask, "Is the primary use case of this command a prerequisite for other work that would make no sense if this command failed?"
-If the answer is, "yes", then the failure of command kills the execution of the whole script and aborts `os8-run`.
-Commands that have fatal exits are mentioned specifically in the command reference section.

 ### <a id="mount-comm"></a>`mount` — Mount an image file as a SIMH attached device.